 The PKU "On-China Series" consists of English-taught courses designed for international students.
-These courses focus on Chinese topics in politics, economics, business, society, culture, history, the environment, and both scientific and technological development.
+These courses focus on Chinese topics in politics, economics, business, society, culture, history, and the environment.
 The courses are taught by outstanding professors of Peking University and its partner universities.
 Open to both Chinese and international students, each class is a chance to learn alongside students from throughout the world.

 In addition, PKU offers English-taught courses, which are part of the PKU students' regular curriculum.
 These courses are comprehensive and are first open to local students after which enrollment for international exchange (UCEAP) students is subject to availability.

 All participants can search for their own preferred internship or will be placed by PKU in a local start up company that is run by a PKU alumni.
 These companies are located in the nearby Zhongguancun zone that contains 189 listed companies, 40 colleges and universities including Peking University, Tsinghua University and more than 200 national scientific institutions, including the Chinese Academy of Social Sciences and the Chinese Academy of Engineering.

 The summer internship will allow students to work with a supervisor setting goals and objectives for the 8-week company placement.
 Academic credit will be given for the hours and services provided, as documented through an online course.
 Credit will be given in a discipline related to the nature of the work placement and tasks assigned.
 This course will be offered on a P/NP basis, unless students provide documentation to UCEAP from their home UC department that major credit can only be given for an internship taken for a letter grade.

 UC students have been providing service for credit in a number of fields in Beijing in recent years.
 See the Internships tab above to see the types of organizations with which they have worked.

 You are required to take a full-time course of study while abroad.